Updated: April 2023

 It was not until the 2016 election that the Council couldn’t, apparently, prevail.

 2019: In 2019, it became known that deceased multi-millionaire sex trafficker Jeffrey Epstein had been, until 2009, a member and donor of both the CFR and the Trilateral Commission.

-2020: After the reversal of many CFR initiatives by the Trump presidency, the key positions in Joe Biden’s cabinet will once again be filled almost entirely by CFR members (read more).
+2020: After the reversal of many CFR initiatives during the Trump presidency, the key positions in the Cabinet of Joe Biden will once again be filled almost entirely by CFR members.